Spicy Grilled Shrimp

 - Preheat an outdoor grill to medium-high.

-- Thread shrimp onto skewers; grill until pink and white on the inside, 2 to 3 minutes per side.
+- Thread shrimp onto skewers and discard marinade.
+Grill shrimp until pink on the outside and white on the inside, 2 to 3 minutes per side.

 - Arrange skewers on a platter.
-Squeeze lemon over the shrimp and garnish with chopped parsley to serve.
+Squeeze lemon over the shrimp and garnish with chopped parsley.

 What others are saying